 SPORT VARSITY JUNIOR VARSITY

 Volleyball, Football, Basketball

 Practice Time 90% 90%

 Playing Time 60% 50%

 (Quarters = FB, BB; games = VB)

 Track

 Practice Time 90% None Given

-Meet Performance An athlete must place in at least two meets or The NEK League Track Meet.
+Meet Performance An athlete must pla The NEK League ace in at least two meets or Frack Meet.

 Cheerleading

 Practice Time 90% None Given

 Event Cheer Time 90% None Given

 Only given if a JV schedule is played.